Two children with Ottobock leg prostheses spending time outdoors.

 Kids need prostheses that are ready to keep up with them.

+From home, to school, to everywhere they want to explore with their friends, children have a whole wide world they can't wait to discover and growing, changing bodies to do it with.
 That takes a special kind of prosthesis, one built just for kids and their unique physical and developmental needs.
 If you're considering which foot or leg your child should use, these three factors are key.

 Their prosthesis should let them be part of everything